The statutory functions of the Governing Body are to:

 Term of Office End Date: 31/07/2026

 I am delighted to have been offered the opportunity to stand as Chair of Governors.
 I have been a Co-opted Governor since January 2020 and have served as Chair of Resources Committee and also as Deputy Chair of Governors since my tenure began.
-I am also the proud mum of two children at ECPS.
-I live in Easingwold with my husband and children, having moved here 8 years ago and love the community feel of the town.
+I am also the proud mum of one child at ECPS.
+I live in Easingwold with my husband and children, having moved here several years ago and love the community feel of the town.

 I was invited to become a Governor on the strength of my professional experience in procurement and contract management.
 I am now a Consultant offering procurement and contract management solutions across the private sectors but also spent 12 years in the public sector so have a good deal of experience in managing budgets and contracts in this environment.
 I have helped ECPS replace their technology contracts and also as Chair of the Resources Committee, helped the Headteacher take difficult decisions on budgets, where to prioritise spending and reviewing plans for the future for affordability.